sohamdodia/recruitment/README.md

 ### [Demo](https://sohamdodia-ipsapp.herokuapp.com/)

 ### Note
--If you test on Heroku then this will happen :
+- If you test on Heroku then this will happen :
-	-Your requests are proxied via Heroku's Load Balancers, so the IPs you see belong to Heroku's load balancers and not your computer.This may present a case where two tabs from the same computer to my demo link may have different IPs.
+- Your requests are proxied via Heroku's Load Balancers, so the IPs you see belong to Heroku's load balancers and not your computer.This may present a case where two tabs from the same computer to my demo link may have different IPs.
-	-However the application would work as expected on a local network without any load balancers.
+- However the application would work as expected on a local network without any load balancers.

 # Test Project

 Shows a list of IP addresses viewing the page